terribleherbst/homepage/src/blog/javaland_talk.md

 ```

 * The project is build with [gradle](http://gradle.org/).
 A build tool which allows you to write build script in groovy based on convention over configuration.
 So you get the well structured projects you now from maven with the flexibility you know from ant without learning a new language.
-* The webpage is mad with [AngularJS](http://angularjs.org/).
+* The webpage is made with [AngularJS](http://angularjs.org/).
 You can see it uses pretty straight HTML (look at _list.html_ or _details.html_).
-AngularJS just adds some attributes, so you can use your favourite development environment without JSP tags or other strange stuff in your HTML code.
+AngularJS just adds some attributes, so you can use your favourite web development environment without JSP tags or other strange stuff in your HTML code.
 ```
 <table class="table table-striped table-bordered">
     <thead>